Astros' Javier, bullpen combine to no-hit Yanks in 3-0 win

 AP Baseball Writer

-Javier (5-3), a 25-year-old right-hander without a complete game in 84 professional starts, was clearly tired when manager Dusty Baker brought in a reliever to start the eighth.
-Javier set career highs for strikeouts (13) and pitches (115), and he matched his longest start with seven innings.
+New York entered 52-19, at .732 the best winning percentage ever for a team held hitless at least 50 games into a season.
+The previous high was Oakland’s .691 against Texas on June 11, 1990, when the Athletics were felled by Nolan Ryan’s sixth no-hitter.

-Pressly, who gave up a tying three-run homer to Aaron Hicks in a 7-6 loss Thursday night, retired three straight batters in the ninth for his 15th save in 18 chances.
-After Giancarlo Stanton hit into a game-ending groundout, the Astros walked onto the field and gathered near the mound for a brief celebration.
+“The cold, hard truth is we got outpitched and outplayed,” Yankees pitcher Gerrit Cole said.
+“Magical day for them.”

-“To do it in New York, it’s the best feeling in the world,” Pressly said.
+Javier (5-3), a 25-year-old right-hander without a complete game in 84 professional starts, was in the rotation because Jake Odorizzi is hurt.
+He set career highs for strikeouts (13) and pitches (115) while walking one, and he matched his longest start with seven innings.
+Javier lowered his ERA to 2.73.

 He walked Josh Donaldson on a full-count fastball with two outs in the first, then retired 17 in a row until Donaldson reached when third baseman Alex Bregman threw past first for an error on a one-out grounder in the seventh.
 Stanton took a called third strike and Gleyber Torres struck out swinging.